IainMF/Mens_Rights_NZ/Publications/Protecting and Promoting the Human Rights of Men and Boys.md

 ### Use language carefully

-"Over time, careful use of language can affect people's consciousness positively or negatively".^[NManual on Human Rights Monitoring (Revised edition)] The use of language by the Commission can make it harder for men to recognise that they are victims, advocate for themselves and find help.
+"Over time, careful use of language can affect people's consciousness positively or negatively".\[57] The use of language by the Commission can make it harder for men to recognise that they are victims, advocate for themselves and find help.
 The Commission should use language to empower men and men's advocates.

 ##### Use consistent definitions:

 The Commission should use terms as they are broadly defined and understood.
 When a term has multiple meanings, the Commission should not use the term to mean more than one thing.

 For example, 'gender equality' means equal rights between women and men, but is often used to mean 'women's empowerment'.
-The United Nations reminds us that the "term gender is not interchangeable with women",^[Women's rights are human rights] so 'gender equality' should not be used as a synonym for 'women's empowerment'.
+The United Nations reminds us that the "term gender is not interchangeable with women",\[55] so 'gender equality' should not be used as a synonym for 'women's empowerment'.

 Similarly, 'gender-based violence' refers to violence that occurs due to a person's gender, or when victims are predominantly one gender.
-This includes both men and women, but often "**Gender-based violence** and **violence against women** are two terms that are often used interchangeably..."^[Council of Europe - What is gender-based violence?]
+This includes both men and women, but often "**Gender-based violence** and **violence against women** are two terms that are often used interchangeably..."\[46]

 Using the term 'gender-based violence' when specifically referring to women, undermines the protection of men's rights by superficially appearing to include men but, in practice, excludes men.